How to Sew Bias Tape. The best 3 methods out there.

 How to sew bias tape

-The third method of sewing bias tape is for you to use when you want a high-end and clean finish.
+The third method of sewing bias tape is for when you want a high-end, clean finish.

-I grant is a little trickier, but is totally worth it.
+I grant it is a little trickier, but it is totally worth it.
 Believe me.

 But first, let’s dive in a little on the bias tape topic.